Mental Health Session Info

 What does a mental health session look like?

 Welcome to Mental Health Services (MHS).
 Our program is designed to serve LBCC students who are experiencing stress or other emotional difficulties.
 Frequently, these difficulties can affect a student’s academic performance or ability to function effectively in social, academic, or work settings.
-As a currently enrolled student, you have paid a student health fee that provides you up to six free individual therapy sessions during a regular semester, based on clinical need.
+As a currently enrolled student, you have paid a student health fee that provides you free individual therapy sessions during a regular semester, based on clinical need.
 Each therapy session is approximately 50 minutes.

 MHS provides individual therapy and related services to assist students with issues such as stress, anxiety, panic attacks, depression, grief and loss, identity struggles, relationship difficulties, substance abuse, and eating disorders.
 At MHS, students have a safe place to address their concerns.
 They learn to feel better in general and improve their self-esteem.
 Many find they are able to function more effectively in relationships and to perform more successfully in their classes.